thunderbird89/esf/stories/story-knock-knock.md

 Shaw keyed the ship-wide comm.

 > "All hands, this is the Captain.
 Disembark.
 That's an order.
-Engineering, damage control, gunnery crews—everyone.
+Engineering, damage control, gunnery crews - everyone.
 You have five minutes to get to the airlocks.
 Move."

 There was a moment of stunned silence across the ship.

 > "Sir?" his XO, Commander Patricia Hayes, said quietly.
-"What are you—"
+"What are you - "

 > "You heard the order, Commander.
 Get the crew off this ship.
 Now."